mff-uk/SimPipes-Components/processors/refine-descriptor/json-to-csv/README.md

 "dataset-iri", "second"
 ```

-If the value is tokenized it is joined into a string using space before it
+If the value is tokenized ,it is joined into a string using space before it
 is exported.

 ## Requirements